-Young and vulnerable people living in our communities are being exploited by drugs gangs.
-It’s happening right now.
-And we need your help to protect them.
+Young and vulnerable people are being exploited by drugs gangs in our communities.
+It’s happening right now, in Yeovil, Taunton, Weston-Super-Mare and other areas of Avon and Somerset, places often thought of as quiet towns.
+We need your help to protect them.

 What does county lines mean?

-County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas in the UK, using dedicated mobile phone lines or other form of ‘deal line’.
+County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs out of bigger cities into one or more smaller towns in the UK, using dedicated mobile phone lines or other form of ‘deal line’.
 They are likely to exploit children and vulnerable adults to move and store the drugs and money, and they will often use coercion, intimidation, violence and weapons.
-Gangs based in cities like London are targeting the most vulnerable people in small towns across the country to sell class A drugs on their behalf.

 What are we doing to tackle county lines?

 The police work closely with partner agencies in housing, drug and alcohol support services and local authorities to identify and support those at risk, identify the perpetrators, disrupt the enterprises and bring offenders to justice.
 The South West Regional Organised Crime Unit (SW ROCU) monitors and targets county lines that cross regional borders, linking in with the National Crime Agency to ensure a UK-wide response.

 What can you do to help?

 We need you to help us tackle county lines criminality by spotting the signs and reporting drug dealing or exploitation of a vulnerable person.
 Many people would not recognise the signs that a vulnerable person is being groomed or exploited.
 By raising awareness, we hope more people will feel comfortable in reporting information to the police.
 Your call could save lives.

 - Has a child or young person gone missing from school or home?

 - Have you noticed a change in their behaviour?